-- (b) Confidentiality of data.- Information about overdose incidents reported to, and accessible through, the overdose mapping and response system will at all times remain confidential pursuant to all applicable federal, state, and local laws and regulations pertaining to the collection, storage, and dissemination of protected health information and controlled unclassified information. - (c) Good Samaritan protections.-The reporting of information about overdose incidents as provided for in this Act does not in any way diminish the protections afforded by [state Good Samaritan law(s) pertaining to overdoses].
+pursuant to all applicable federal, state, and local laws and regulations pertaining to the collection, storage, and dissemination of protected health information and controlled unclassified information.

+(c) Good Samaritan protections.-The reporting of information about overdose incidents as provided for in this Act does not in any way diminish the protections afforded by [state Good Samaritan law(s) pertaining to overdoses].

-Some of the relatively few states who have already enacted overdose reporting legislation include a provision prohibiting use of the reported information for criminal investigation and prosecution, similar to subsection (a).30 On the one hand, it is questionable if the information reported (approximate geo-location, fatal/non-fatal overdose, and overdose reversal drug administration) would have much value in such an investigation or prosecution.
+Some of the relatively few states who have already enacted overdose reporting legislation include a provision prohibiting use of the reported information for criminal investigation and prosecution, similar to subsection (a).
+On the one hand, it is questionable if the information reported (approximate geo-location, fatal/non-fatal overdose, and overdose reversal drug administration) would have much value in such an investigation or prosecution.
 On the other hand, this provision serves to provide "comfort" that the overdose incident information will not be used for arrest, investigation, or other prosecutorial purpose, and thus there is not a good reason to exclude it.

 As compared to in-force legislation, subsection (a) contains two modifications: (1) reporting by law enforcement is excepted; and (2) there is explicit extension of the prohibition against use of information to a person or persons who qualify for Good Samaritan protection under a state's Good Samaritan law pertaining to overdoses.
 The first modification recognizes that if the first responder to a situation is law enforcement, the data gathered by the officer can be used for criminal investigation.
 The officer's act of uploading certain overdose incident information to the information technology platform does not render the facts observed by him/her useless.
-Rather, the purpose of subsection (a) is to prohibit the "backwards" use of information for investigation of the overdose victim; that is, taking Level 2 information on ODMAP and trying to work "backwards" to determine the identity of the overdose victim or person calling for help for criminal investigative purposes.
+Rather, the purpose of subsection (a) is to prohibit the "backwards" use of information for investigation of the overdose victim; that is, taking National Map information on ODMAP and trying to work "backwards" to determine the identity of the overdose victim or person calling for help for criminal investigative purposes.

-Subsection (b) is based upon a provision in Connecticut law31 and serves as a reminder that the information in the overdose mapping and response system should be protected from uncontrolled disclosure and is available only to authorized system users with a need to know that information.
-Indeed, ODMAP's Operating Policies and Procedures provide that "[d]ata entered in to ODMAP must conform to all applicable federal, state, and local laws, rules and regulations pertaining to the collection, storage, and dissemination of Controlled Unclassified Information
+Subsection (b) is based upon a provision in Connecticut law and serves as a reminder that the information in the overdose mapping and response system should be protected from uncontrolled disclosure and is available only to authorized system users with a need to know that information.
+Indeed, ODMAP's Operating Policies and Procedures provide that "[d]ata entered in to ODMAP must conform to all applicable federal, state, and local laws, rules and regulations pertaining to the collection, storage, and dissemination of Controlled Unclassified Information (CUI)."
+CUI is "information that requires safeguarding or dissemination controls pursuant to

-30 E.g., 210 ILCS 50/3.233(e) (Illinois); MD Code, Health - General, § 13-3602(e) (Maryland).
+&lt;sup>30 E.g., 210 ILCS 50/3.233(e) (Illinois); MD Code, Health - General, § 13-3602(e) (Maryland).

-31 C.G.S.A. § 19a-127q(d).
+&lt;sup>31 C.G.S.A. § 19a-127q(d).